-This "Ask A Manager" Post About A Boss Pressuring Women To Use Menstrual Cups Explains How To Respond
+A Woman’s Boss Pressured Her To Use Menstrual Cups — Here’s How An Expert Says To Respond

 To state the obvious, we spend a lot of our time at work.
 For those of us whose 40+ hours a week is surrounded by coworkers in an office environment, knowing how to assert workplace boundaries can be tricky.
 How casual is too casual?
 What is appropriate workplace banter and what’s oversharing?
 While some topics of conversation lean more innocuous than inappropriate, there are, of course, some clear lines.